 Tourism Satellite Account (TSA) – a brief explanation

-DIW Econ was responsible for calculating the Tourism Satellite Accounts for Germany and the federal states of Mecklenburg-Western Pomerania, Hamburg, Lower Saxony, Brandenburg, North Rhine-Westphalia, Schleswig-Holstein, Saxony-Anhalt and Berlin in cooperation with project partners such as the German Institute for Tourism Research (DITF).
+DIW Econ was in charge of calculating the tourism satellite accounts for Germany and the federal states of Bavaria, Berlin, Brandenburg, Hamburg, Mecklenburg-Western Pomerania, Lower Saxony, North Rhine-Westphalia, Saxony-Anhalt and Schleswig-Holstein.

 The methodology of the Tourism Satellite Account has been presented by the DITF in cooperation with DIW Econ in the following video.